-Today, Morningstar named four nominees for the 2021 Morningstar Awards for Investing Excellence--Outstanding Portfolio Manager: J.P.
-Morgan's Jeffrey Geller, BlackRock's Rick Rieder, Baird's Mary Ellen Stanek, and Fidelity's Joel Tillinghast.
-The winner, alongside the recipients of the Exemplary Stewardship and Rising Talent awards, will be announced in late June.
+Today, Morningstar named three nominees for the 2022 Morningstar Awards for Investing Excellence--Outstanding Portfolio Manager: Capital Group’s Hilda Applbaum, Wellington’s Michael Reckmeyer, and Baird’s Mary Ellen Stanek.
+The winner, alongside the recipient of the Exemplary Stewardship award, will be announced in late April.

-The candidates have delivered exceptional long-term performance while demonstrating shareholder alignment, courage in their convictions, and clear investment skill.
-Morningstar analysts pick nominees from investment strategies that earn Morningstar Analyst Ratings of Silver or Gold for at least one vehicle or share class.
+The candidates have produced exceptional long-term results while demonstrating shareholder alignment, courage in their convictions, and clear investment skill.
+Morningstar analysts pick nominees from investment strategies that earn Morningstar Analyst Ratings of Gold or Silver for at least one vehicle or share class.
 These nominees have navigated various market cycles over their tenures and remain among the best in their respective asset classes.
 They also invest significant sums alongside their strategies' investors.

 Here's more detail about each nominee.

-In her more than 21 years at Baird Asset Management, Stanek has stayed true to her disciplined and risk-aware approach, thoughtfully navigating various market environments.
+In her more than 22 years at Baird Asset Management, Stanek has stayed true to her disciplined and risk-aware approach, thoughtfully navigating various market environments.
 As CIO of the firm, Stanek leads on all of Baird’s taxable fixed-income strategies.
-These include Baird Core Plus Bond (BCOIX) and Baird Aggregate Bond (BAGIX), which have attracted strong flows and have generated impressive absolute and risk-adjusted returns over Stanek's tenure through May 2021, and even more impressive relative risk-adjusted results.
+These include Baird Core Plus Bond (BCOIX) and Baird Aggregate Bond (BAGIX), which have attracted strong flows and have generated impressive absolute and risk-adjusted returns over Stanek’s long reign from October 2000 through March 2022.

-Stanek has exemplified an investors-first mentality.
-Long before it was the industry norm, Stanek and her team launched these strategies with some of the lowest fees available for actively managed strategies.
-The low fees ensure the managers don't have to take on more risk to clear their price hurdles and beat their respective benchmarks.
+Stanek has an investors-first mentality.
+Long before it was the industry norm, Stanek and her team launched strategies with some of the lowest fees available among actively managed peers; the managers don't have to take on more risk to clear their price hurdles and beat their respective benchmarks.
 Stanek and her team also produce comprehensive educational content on fixed-income markets for investors and own large stakes in the funds they run.